gofractally/psibase-contributor/README.md

 [wsl2]
 memory=8GB
 ```
 5. That's it.
 Save the file and restart Docker Desktop, and now WSL2 is limited to only consume a maximum of 8GB.
-It is possible to use only 6GB, but 8-10 GB is recommended and has better performance.
+If you encounter any hang-ups or freezes when building, try bumping the memory limit higher.